 Dr. Stephen R. Grobmyer completed his fellowship in surgical oncology at Memorial Sloan Kettering Cancer Center in 2004.
 Formerly, the Edward M. Copeland III Chair in Surgical Oncology at University of Florida; in 2012 he became Section Head of Surgical Oncology and Director of the Breast Center at Cleveland Clinic in Cleveland, Ohio.
 He currently is Professor of Surgery at Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
 He is co-leader of the Cleveland Clinic Comprehensive Breast Cancer Program.

 Dr. Grobmyer’s innovative research focuses on developing new approaches to prevent, diagnose and treat breast cancer.
-He has published over 130 peer reviewed manuscripts, 14 book chapters and edited a textbook on innovative cancer therapies.
+He has published over 150 peer reviewed manuscripts, 16 book chapters and edited a textbook on innovative cancer therapies.
 He is currently the editor for the Breast Cancer Section for Society of Surgical Oncology’s Complex General Surgical Oncology.
-He has been the recipient of the Lester Dragstedt Physician Scientist Award and the Society of Surgical Oncology Clinical Investigator Award, and The American College of Surgeons Japan Travelling Fellowship.
-His influential research has been featured nationally on NBC Nightly News, National Public Radio, The New York Times and Vogue.
+He has been the recipient of numerous prestigious awards including: The Lester Dragstedt Physician Scientist Award, The Society of Surgical Oncology Clinical Investigator Award, and The American College of Surgeons Japan Travelling Fellowship.
+His influential research has been featured nationally on NBC Nightly News, MSNBC, National Public Radio, The New York Times and Vogue.

 Surgical oncology, breast cancer